Peter Salzberg

 Peter Salzberg is an American former college basketball coach and was the head men's basketball coach at Vermont from 1972 to 1981.

-Coaching career
+Early career

 After a playing both basketball and golf at Columbia, Salzberg worked for the Associated Press for two years before being hired as the Columbia freshman basketball team coach by Jack Rohan in 1967.
-Salzberg would also serve as the university's golf coach and assistant to the director of athletics during his tenure at his alma mater.
+Salzberg also served as the university's golf coach and assistant to the director of athletics during his tenure at his alma mater.
+During the crisis on Columnbia's campus in 1968, Salzberg joined other young faculty and staff as peacekeepers between protesters, and Salzberg documented the experience on campus as Assistant Editor of "Six Weeks that Shook Mornignside" - a special edition of the alumni magazine consisting of collected documents and photographs, and with effort "to be more reasonable, comprehensive, and non-partisan than most."

+Head coaching career

-In 1972, Salzberg was hired as the head men's basketball coach at Vermont, where he would coach for eight years, ending with an overall record of 102-131, and ranks fifth all time at Vermont in wins.
+In 1972, Salzberg was hired as the head men's basketball coach at Vermont, where he would coach for nine years, ending with an overall record of 105-128.

+Salzberg remains ranked fifth all time at Vermont in wins and in win/loss percentage.
+His tenure included coming in second in line for the New England Coach of the Year in 1975 and the historic upset in 1977 of Vermont over The Ohio State Buckeyes, 7 of whose players were drafted into the NBA.

 Salzberg resigned from the position after nine seasons, and was replaced by his assistant, Bill Whitmore.